-We offer a variety of computer based psychiatric testing in our office to ensure the best standard of care when diagnosing our patients.
-Conner’s Computer Performance testing (CPT3) is used to aide in the diagnoses of patients with Attention Deficit Hyperactivity Disorder.
+We offer a variety of computer-based psychiatric testing in our office to ensure the best standard of care when diagnosing our patients.
+Conner’s Computer Performance testing (CPT3) is used to aid in the diagnoses of patients with Attention Deficit Hyperactivity Disorder.
 The test can be given starting at the age of 4 and up.
-The test is used to assess the patients’ attention related problems based on performance in four areas: attentiveness, impulsivity, sustained attention, and vigilance.
-If you are struggling with lack of focus, this test may be right for you.
+The test is used to assess the patients’ attention-related problems based on performance in four areas: attentiveness, impulsivity, sustained attention, and vigilance.
+If you are struggling with a lack of focus, this test may be right for you.

-Personality assessment inventory (PAI testing) is used to aid in clinical diagnoses of a broad range of mental disorders including: depression, bipolar disorder, schizophrenic disorders, personality disorders, anxiety disorders, sleep disorders, and substance abuse disorders.
-If you believe you are suffering with one of these disorders, this test may be right for you.
+Personality assessment inventory (PAI testing) is used to aid in clinical diagnoses of a broad range of mental disorders including depression, bipolar disorder, schizophrenic disorders, personality disorders, anxiety disorders, sleep disorders, and substance abuse disorders.
+If you believe you are suffering from one of these disorders, this test may be right for you.

-CNS testing is a neurocognitive test which can be used to efficiently and objectively assess a broad spectrum of brain function performance.
-This testing can be used to aide in the diagnoses of neurodegenerative and neuropsychiatric disorders, and establish a neurocognitive baseline for patients to guide us in later treatment decisions.
+CNS testing is a neurocognitive test that can be used to efficiently and objectively assess a broad spectrum of brain function performance.
+This testing can be used to aid in the diagnoses of neurodegenerative and neuropsychiatric disorders, and establish a neurocognitive baseline for patients to guide us in later treatment decisions.
 If you are struggling with memory decline, this test may be right for you.

 Vitamins & Supplements

 Life extension is a brand of supplements we frequently recommend to patients.
 They focus on quality, purity, and potency when developing their products